Ever wondered how heavy is a microwave?

 How Much Does A Built-In Microwave Weigh?

-Built-in microwaves are a tricky one to measure.
+In my experience, built-in microwaves are tricky to measure.
 Mostly because they often come as a dynamic duo (with an oven) or they come with a lot of structural components to install it with.

 That said, manufacturers do report the overall microwave weight – which is what is illustrated in the graph below:

-From the data, built-in microwaves have the largest range – weighing between 33lbs up to 84lbs, with an averaging of 76lbs.
-We’re getting heavier here thanks to the increased structural capacity of cabinets (versus ranges).
+The data shows built-in microwaves have the largest range – weighing between 33lbs up to 84lbs, averaging 76lbs.
+We’re getting heavier here, thanks to the increased structural capacity of cabinets (versus ranges).

 Curiously, there’s an extreme outlier here.
-Apparently, the 2.2 cubic-foot-sized built-in microwave by Frigidaire (link in the table below) weighs just 49 lbs!
+The 2.2 cubic-foot-sized built-in microwaves by Frigidaire (link in the table below) weigh just 49 lbs!
 I’d like to ask them which scales they used for that.

 Regardless, built-in microwaves are clearly quite heavy and are approaching the limit of how much one person should be looking to lift and install.